jacksondunstan/UnityNativeScripting/README.md

 2. Create a directory for build files.
 Anywhere is fine.
 3. Open a terminal as appropriate for your Linux distribution
 4. Execute `cd /path/to/your/build/directory`
-5. Execute `cmake -G "MyGenerator" /path/to/your/project/Assets`.
+5. Execute `cmake -G "MyGenerator" -DEDITOR=TRUE /path/to/your/project/Assets`.
 Replace `MyGenerator` with the generator of your choice.
 To see the options, execute `cmake --help` and look at the list at the bottom.
 The most common choice is "Unix Makefiles" to build from command line, but there are IDE options too.
+Remove `-DEDITOR=TRUE` for standalone builds.
 6. The build scripts or IDE project files are now generated in your build directory
 7. Build as appropriate for your generator.
 For example, execute `make` if you chose `Unix Makefiles` as your generator.